UTSA’s First NIL Collective

 Donations to the Roadrunner Athletic Fund are critically important as it helps the UTSA athletic department with operational costs to compete at the highest level of collegiate athletics.
 The Runners Rising Project doesn’t directly benefit the athletic department, but instead the student-athletes themselves.
 We provide UTSA student-athletes with direct payments in exchange for content.
 This source of NIL funding helps UTSA remain competitive with offerings and benefits at its peer institutions.
 Our ties to the business community also allows us to help UTSA student athletes prepare for their professional careers, secure other NIL contracts, and find mentors across many different industries.

-The Runners Rising Project is currently operating as a not-for-profit organization.
-While we are recognized as a non-profit by the state of Texas, our status as a 501(3)(c) non-profit is under review by the Internal Revenue Service.
-While our formal federal non-profit status is pending, we operate exactly how most non-profits do.
+Yes, the Runners Rising Project is recognized as a 501(c)(3) non-profit organization by the State of Texas and the Internal Revenue Service.
 100% of our profits are contributed directly to student-athletes, while our staff consists entirely of unpaid volunteers.

 While we keep our member benefits thin in order to maximize payouts to UTSA student athletes, folks who contribute to the project will enjoy exclusive benefits such as eligibility to participate in “Ask Me Anything” sessions with UTSA student athletes, an invitation to our annual mixer, etc.